ivw/ezmode-vscode/data/EzModeTutorial.md

 In EzMode, every character key is customizable.
 You can even define your own modes.
 Open your config file by typing `<` in EzMode, and choosing "Edit .ezmoderc".
 This will create a template with some examples if the file doesn't already exist.
-After editing and saving this file, use `<` again and choose "Reload .ezmoderc" to apply the changes.
+After editing and saving this file, use `<` again and choose "Reload .ezmoderc".

 ## Tutorial complete